The border war

 Many shots have been fired during

-Oregon has won the last eight consecutive games, and 13 of
+Oregon has won the last nine consecutive games.

 The Bunk Play